Central African Republic

 Trade with the EU

-Total trade with the EU amounted to € 187 million in 2022.
-The EU is the most important trading partner for the Central African Republic and accrues a share of 24.4% of total trade.
-Almost 20% of the total exports go to the European market, making it the second export destination, after the UAE.
-Imports from the EU account for almost 25%, making the EU the largest import market.
+Total trade with the EU amounted to €123 million in 2023, making the EU is the second most important trading partner for the Central African Republic.
+About 15% of the CAR's total exports go to the EU market, making it the second export destination, after the UAE.
+The EU is also the second most important supplier to CAR, after Cameroon, accounting for 19% of the country's total imports.

-Central African Republic and the EU (2022)
+Central African Republic and the EU

-Imports from the Central African Republic by product section
+Imports from the Central African Republic by product section (2023, € million)

-Imports from the Central African Republic over time (in € m)
+Imports from the Central African Republic over time (€ million)

-CENTRAL AFRICAN REPUBLIC AND THE EU’s GSP
+CENTRAL AFRICAN REPUBLIC AND THE EU GSP

 Economic Impact